Coal and Petroleum Class 8

 Fuel

 a) Fuel is a substance that provides energy when burned.
 It is like the food that powers machines, vehicles, and various devices we use in our everyday lives.
-Just as we need food to stay active and energized, machines and vehicles need fuel to function and do their jobs.
+Just as we need food to stay active and energised, machines and vehicles need fuel to function and do their jobs.

 b) When we burn fuel, a chemical reaction takes place, releasing energy in the form of heat and light.
 This energy is used to power engines in vehicles, generate electricity in power plants, and provide heat for cooking and heating.